ibm-cloud-docs/openwhisk/functions-cli.md

 ```
 {: pre}

-This command creates a trigger called triggerHelloWorld with a parameter of KEY msg and VALUE of “Hello World!”.
+This command creates a trigger called `triggerHelloWorld` with a parameter of KEY `msg` and VALUE of `Hello World!`.
 This is very simple and straightforward.
 However, it becomes a little complicated when you create a trigger that contains a feed, especially when you want to add parameters on both the trigger and the trigger feed.
 For example, if you want to create a trigger with alarm feed, then you must run a command similar to the following example:

 ```
 ibmcloud fn trigger create triggerCron —feed /whisk.system/alarms/alarm —param cron “0,1,2,3,4,5”
 ```
 {: pre}

 In this case, the KEY and VALUE pair that follows `—param` are consumed by feed and are treated as feed parameters.
-By using the new flags, you can differentiate between trigger parameters and feed parameters.
-The following command creates a trigger called triggerCron with cron feed parameters of `0,1,2,3,4,5` and trigger parameter of KEY msg and VALUE of “Hello World!”
+By using the new options, you can differentiate between trigger parameters and feed parameters.
+The following command creates a trigger called `triggerCron` with cron feed parameters of `0,1,2,3,4,5` and a trigger parameter of KEY `msg` and VALUE of `Hello World!`.

 ```
 ibmcloud fn  trigger create triggerCron —feed /whisk.system/alarms/alarm —feed-param cron “0,1,2,3,4,5” —trigger-param msg “Hello World!”
 ```
 {: pre}

-The original `—param` flag is not deprecated so you can continue to use it as you have previously.
-You simply now have the option to separate your trigger and feed parameters by using the new flags.
-However, please do not mix `—param` or `—param-file` flags with either `—trigger-param` or `—feed-param` flags.
-These flags are considered two different ways of setting trigger flags and must not be used together.
+The original `—param` option is not deprecated so you can continue to use it as you have previously.
+You simply now have the ability to separate your trigger and feed parameters by using the new options.
+However, please do not mix `—param` or `—param-file` options with either `—trigger-param` or `—feed-param` options.
+These options are considered two different ways of setting trigger parameters and must not be used together.
 {: note}

 ### `ibmcloud fn trigger delete`